ncdev2015/TransformControls-Threejs/README.md

 # transform-controls-threejs

-This example shows how to use transform controls to add visual editors that moves, rotates, and scales an 3D object.
+This example shows you how to use transform controls to add visual editors that moves, rotates, and scales an 3D object.

 ## Usage example